Swap to Social media or Software & systems or go back to all job sectors

 You can find out more about becoming a librarian from the Chartered Institute of Library and Information Professionals.

-You could move into a senior job as a manager.
+With experience, you could move into a senior job as a library or area manager.
 Another option is to take responsibility for a specialist service or collection.

 You can find out more about becoming a librarian from the Chartered Institute of Library and Information Professionals.